AljoschaMeyer/pavo-bootstrap/reference.md

 #### `(float-hypot x y)`

-Calculates the length of the hypotenuse of a right-angle triangle given legs of the float lengths `x` and `y`.
+Calculates the length of the hypotenuse of a right-angle triangular given legs of the float lengths `x` and `y`.

 ```pavo
 (assert-eq (float-hypot 1.2 3.4) 3.605551275463989)